Cohabitation and Unmarried Family banner

 Arrangements for children

-Deciding who the children will predominantly live with and the type of contact the non-custodial parent will have is one of the most difficult parts of separating.
-Our experienced, compassionate solicitors are highly-trained in non-confrontational dispute resolution methods and will work with you to create the best child arrangements solutions to suit your unique family situation.
+Deciding who the children will predominantly live with and the contact arrangements is one of the most difficult aspects of separating.
+Our experienced, compassionate cohabitation solicitors in London are highly trained in non-confrontational dispute resolution methods and will work with you to create the best child arrangements solutions to suit your unique family situation.
+If you cannot reach a parenting agreement a cohabitation solicitor can represent you in a court application for a child arrangement order.

 Your Questions and our answers about Cohabitation and Unmarried Family